koenvanras/ApparareManifestJson/README.md

 ## TODO
 - Create logic to create database table if it doesn't exist
-- Change permissions to only show on root nodes for admin users
+- Change permissions to only show on nodes that have a hostname set up (for admin users)
 - Add icons to the manifest data
 - Create NuGet package
-- Create logic to add web.config handler if it doesn't exist yet
+- Create logic to add web.config handler if it doesn't exist

 ## Installation guide
 1. Download the project and add the [plugin folder](https://github.com/koenvanras/ApparareManifestJson/tree/master/App_Plugins/ApparareManifestJson) to the App_Plugins of your Umbraco 8 website.